Skip to main content

 10 a.m.–2 p.m., outside the Julia McWilliams Child ’34 Campus Center

-A chance to sign up for the Turn Up the Languages Festival (September 30–October 4).
-Faculty, staff members, and students explain and demonstrate how it works.
+A chance to sign up for the Turn Up the Languages Festival and pick up your badge.
+Faculty, staff members, and students will demonstrate how the badge works.
+Mingle and speak with other festival participants.

 Story Time Across Languages